Cold Brew Concentrate Recipe Featured

 • And mix them gently with a long spoon, just to make sure all of the coffee is in contact with the water.

 And that’s all.
-You shouldn’t stir a heavily for 10 minutes.
-Just wet all of the grinds, and move along.
+Do not stir heavily for 10 minutes, just wet all of the grinds.

 5. Steep the mixture for 22 – 24 hours